mapsteps/ultimate-quick-view-woocommerce/readme.txt

 == Frequently Asked Questions ==
 = Where can I tweak the plugin settings? =
-Navigate to WooCommerce > Quick View to configure the plugin.
+To configure the quick view popup, please navigate to WooCommerce > Quick View.

 == Screenshots ==
 1. Ultimate Quick View Modal